JeanRemiDelteil/insert-icons/README.md

 2. Clone the Git repository
 3. Run npm install in project root to install **_node_modules_** necessary to run grunt and build the project
 4. Create a _**/build/config/dev_config.json**_ file
-It will contain the built target, and must be of the following form:
+It will contain the built target, and must be of the following form: (see below < config file format >)
 ```
 {
 	"clasp": {"scriptId": "AppsScript file drive ID"},